-The following foods are common in most people’s diets.
-However for health reasons, they should be avoided or minimized.
+Unfortunately, these 11 unhealthy foods to avoid are common in most people’s diets.
 If you see them, consider them as mildly poisonous to your body.
 That will make it easier to throw them out or not buy them from the grocery store.
 There are other tasty and healthier food choices.
 Minimize your intake of unhealthy ones.

 - White rice (~73 GI) and rice milk (~86 GI) — Brown rice (~68 GI) is somewhat better, but still high on the glycemic index.

 - White potatoes (~78-87) — Ironically, baked sweet potatoes (~63 GI) are considered fairly healthy, but still high on the glycemic index.